freena22/OpenStreetMap-Data_Wrangling_Project/README.md

 - The ways_nodes.csv is 72.495658 MB
 ```
 ### Data Exploration With SQL
-After established and checked with the `Sunnyvlae.db`, I am using SQL queries to discover something interesting in this dataset.
+After established and checked with the `Sunnyvlae.db`, I am using SQL queries to discover something interesting in this dataset through `query.py`.

 #### 1. Explore the structure of nodes_tags
 ```sh